We are so pleased and honored to announce our 2013 Hydrocephalus Association Teens Take Charge Scholarship Recipients.

 Born with Apert Syndrome and hydrocephalus, Danielle has had to overcome more obstacles than most.
-As a child, she suffered from development delays.
+As a child, she suffered from developmental delays.
 “I did not speak until I was three… I did not walk until I was two,” she shares.
 Nevertheless, Danielle excels in school and, at seventeen years of age, has finished her high school requirements six months earlier than her peers.

 “Hydrocephalus taught me to push, even when I was recovering…It taught me that life is not something to ever take for granted…that life is amazing, and beautiful.”

 Samantha Richardson has been accepted into Carleton University, in Ottawa, Ontario, and will begin classes this fall.
-Samantha intends to finish her undergraduate degree in the political science program, and aspires to become a lawyer.
+Samantha intends to finish her undergraduate degree in the political science program and aspires to become a lawyer.

 Samantha is fond of superheroes, loves to read and learn, and has a strong interest in music.
 She is a member of her school’s choir and takes part in the Delta Arts Youth Council, Reading Buddies Program, Gay Straight Alliance, and the Grad Council.

 Diagnosed with hydrocephalus at three months of age, Samantha has endured countless surgeries and hospitalizations.
-Through it all she has learned, gained strength and courage.
+Through it all, she has learned, gained strength and courage.
 She states, “Hydrocephalus is definitely my teacher, perhaps the greatest teacher I will ever have.”